2011 Flat Rock–Trenton tornado: Tornado summary

 Thousands of trees were snapped and debarked, vehicles were thrown up to 50 yd in different directions, and barns and chicken houses were heavily damaged, along with the roof of a church.
 As it passed near Flat Rock and Higdon, the tornado reached high-end EF4 strength, mowing down thousands of trees in this rural area.
 As the tornado struck a farm, a home and two chicken houses were completely obliterated and swept away.
 A heavy propane tank was lofted and thrown 100 yd from one of the chicken houses, and 19 cattle on the property were killed.
 Remarkably, a family of four taking shelter inside the house were completely unharmed.
 Three people were killed in a home southwest of Flat Rock.
 The Shiloh Community Church in the Higdon area was hit by the tornado; the same church would be struck by another tornado in 2020.
 Three tornadoes would move over this general area in a ten-hour span, the deadliest being the Flat Rock-Trenton EF4.

-Track and intensity map of the tornado through Trenton, Georgia (Note: The damage path to the north indicates the track of an EF1 tornado that hit Trenton on the morning of April 27 as part of a morning round of severe storms.)